 Discoloration of concrete can be avoided or minimized by

 - avoiding the use of calcium chloride additives

-- proper placement, finishing, and processing timely curing.
+- with proper placement, finishing, and timely curing.
 In addition, concrete practices should not vary as any interruption or change in the concrete mix, formwork, surface treatment, or curing can result in significant and sometimes permanent discoloration.

-How To remove discoloration?
+How do you remove discoloration?

 The first (and generally effective) remedy is a complete and immediate rinse with water.
 Let the tile dry, then repeat rinsing and drying until the discoloration is gone.
 Use hot water whenever possible.
-Weaker acids, such as triacid (vinegar) or 3% phosphoric acid reduce carbonic acid and stain formation.
+Weaker acids, such as triacid (vinegar) or 3% phosphoric acid, reduce carbonic acid and stain formation.
 Treating a dry plate with a 10% caustic soda (sodium hydroxide) solution can merge light spots with a darker background.
 Strong acids should not be used as they can release the aggregate.

 One of the best ways to remove the most stain when other agents have failed is to treat a surface with a 20% to 30% diammonium citrate water solution.
 However, this chemical is expensive to purchase in small quantities, so consider it last.
 For these and other treatments and recommendations to help prevent and remove discoloration, according to Surface Discoloration of Concrete Flatwork, RX203; “Discoloration of Concrete—Causes and Remedies,” Concrete Technology Today, PL861.